houmairi/Rust_fishing_bot/README.md

 - noisereduce
 - pyautogui

-1. The bot will automatically detect the Rust game window and start the fishing process.

-2. The bot will listen for fish bite sounds, analyze the fishing rod movements, and predict the tension to control the fishing minigame.

-3. Press 'Esc' to stop the bot.

 ## Data Collection

 The `src/collect_data.py` script can be used to collect fishing data by recording the game screen and audio.
 The collected data can be used for training and testing the machine learning models.